Karl-Johan Persson

-Karl-Johan Erling Göran Persson (born 25 March 1975) is a Swedish billionaire businessman, and the chair and former president and CEO of the fashion company Hennes & Mauritz (H&M), founded by his grandfather Erling Persson.
-As of March 2022, according to Forbes, his estimated net worth is US$1.5 billion.
+Karl-Johan Erling Göran Persson (born 25 March 1975) is a Swedish billionaire businessman.
+He is chairman of the fashion company Hennes & Mauritz (H&M), and was its CEO from 2009 to 2020.
+H&M was founded by his grandfather Erling Persson.
+As of December 2023, according to Forbes, his estimated net worth is US$1.9 billion.

 Early life

 Persson attended the European Business School in London from 1996, majoring in Business and Economics.
 He graduated in 2002.

 Career

-In 2001, Persson purchased an events management business, which established itself as the leading events management company in Scandinavia.
+In 2001, Persson acquired an events management business, European Network, that went on to establish itself as the premier events management company in Scandinavia.
+Persson was the CEO of the company between 2001 and 2004.
 The business was successfully sold in 2007 to MCI.
 In 2005, he joined H&M in an operational role, working his way up to head of expansion and head of business development in 2007, before being appointed CEO in 2009 to succeed Rolf Eriksen.
-He was replaced by Helena Helmersson in January 2020.
+In 2020 he handed over the CEO role to Helena Helmersson and was elected Chair of the H&M board at the AGM in May 2020.

+He invests in start-ups through the companies Philian AB and 41an Invest AB.

 Personal life

-He is married to Leonie Gillberg, they have two children, and live in Stockholm, Sweden.
+He is married to Leonie Gillberg, they have three children, and live in Stockholm, Sweden.
 Crown Princess Victoria of Sweden attended their wedding in 2002.

-Persson is a supporter of Stockholm-based football club Djurgårdens IF and has also been supporting the club financially.